What is it?

-- Endoscopy – directly looking at inside of intestine.
+- Endoscopy – directly looking at the inside of the intestine.

-- Imaging studies including X-ray and CT scan may be ordered.
+- Imaging studies including X-ray and CT scans may be ordered.

 - Angiography.
-Special dye is injected into the blood vessels so they will show up on pictures that are taken.
+A special dye is injected into the blood vessels so they will show up on pictures that are taken.
 This can show the area where there is an issue with the blood vessel.
-Angiography can also open up the blood vessel by injecting medicines, using a balloon which can be inflated or placing a stent.
+Angiography can also open up the blood vessel by injecting medicines, using a balloon that can be inflated, or placing a stent.

 How is it treated?